2, 5, 7 or 14 Lean principles? Which ones are "true" ?

 How many Lean principles exist, 2, 5, 7 or 14?
 And which ones are the true Lean principles?
 Indeed, the Lean principles are defined in numerous books, publications and reference websites on Lean.

-Between those of the "TPS house", "Lean Thinking", "Toyota Way 2001", and "The Toyota Way: 14 Management Principles from the World's Greatest Manufacturer", to name only the most popular, which ones should we remember?
+For example in the "TPS House", the "Lean Thinking" of "Toyota Way 2001", and "The Toyota Way: 14 Management Principles from the World's Greatest Manufacturer", to name the most popular.

 - a three-element base

 - Heijunka: smoothing of production, in volume or in product mix over a certain period of time, in order to reduce the consequences of purely on-demand manufacturing

 - Standardized work: standardization of procedures to promote reproducibility of production and learning by staff